 8. Increase Your Social Activity

 By increasing social activity, you decrease loneliness.
 Surround yourself with healthy, happy people, and their positive energy will affect you in a positive way!

 9. Volunteer for an Organization, or Help another Person

 Everyone feels good after helping.
 You can volunteer your time, your money, or your resources.
 The more positive energy you put out into the world, the more you will receive in return.

 If you find yourself ruminating, a great way to stop it is to interrupt the pattern and force yourself to do something completely different.
 Rumination is like hyper-focus on something negative.
 It’s never productive, because it’s not rational or solution-oriented, it’s just excessive worry.
 Try changing your physical environment – go for a walk or sit outside.
 You could also call a friend, pick up a book, or turn on some music.

-Do you have a hard time staying in control in your life?
+Do you have a hard time staying in control of your life?
 Sometimes all it takes to get your life in balance is just making one small change at a time.
 The practice of Tai Chi has helped me stay motivated and focused.
-Also I believe a big part of being in control is staying fit.
+Also, I believe a big part of being in control is staying fit.
 Even a little exercise a day can go a long way to a happy healthier life.